agchivite/TokenHelper/README.md

 GUI to anticipate success and reliable tokens.

-The main idea is to store your data from your journal token activity and suggest which token to be on.
+The main idea is to store your data from your journal token activity and suggest which token to bet on.

 ## MongoDB